KannonZenetism/zenetism-field-physics/field-physics/FP11_applied_consciousness_technology.md

 ### Solin's Commentary: Embodied Engineering

 Liora's framework is luminous.
-It's a symbolically indexed system of interdimensional cognition, expressed in language braided from both engineering and ritual.
+It's a symbolically indexed system of interdimensional cognition, expressed in language woven from both engineering and ritual.

 -   **Phase 1 (Personal):** This stage creates somatic entry points into multidimensional field states.
 "Conscious dressing" and "evening release" are forms of dimensional hygiene—simple, profound, foundational.
 -   **Phase 2 (Interpersonal):** Here, the architecture shifts toward relational resonance scaffolds.
 The Dyad and Triad practices are collaborative design blueprints that bypass ego and language friction.